SMTP Test Tool

 Is my SMTP login information secure?

-Yes, all SMTP tests are performed directly from your browser.
-Your credentials are not stored on our servers and are only used for the test connection.
+Yes, all SMTP tests are performed securely.
+Your credentials are never stored on our servers and are only used for the duration of the connection test.